Loading

 Apple Mail, our pick for the best email app for iPhone

-Like with Windows Mail and Apple Mail on the Mac, the best email app for most iPhone users is the one that comes pre-installed: in this case, Apple Mail again.
+Like with Apple Mail on the Mac, the best email app for most iPhone users is the one that comes pre-installed: in this case, Apple Mail again.
 While hardly a radical suggestion, I'd hope that its inclusion here reassures you that you're not missing out on some magic email fix if you just stick with the default app.

 Mail on the iPhone is simple and modern without being too stripped down.
 It works with all the major email services without any fuss.
 Really, it's a great app for checking your emails—and replying to the most important ones—when you're out and about.
-I'd avoid using it to send a long breakup email (with a person or subscription service), but the same is true of any smartphone email app regardless of the platform.
+I'd avoid using it to send a long breakup email (with a person or subscription service), but the same is true of any smartphone email app, regardless of the platform.

 Like the macOS version, Apple has added a lot of once-premium features.
 You can now schedule emails to send later, set reminders for emails you need to get back to, and if you're a bit too aggressive with your thumbs when replying to someone, there's even an undo send.